DylanCGreen/A03/README.md

 Definitions:
-GIT: The revision control system for GITHUB that can manage source code history
+GIT: The revision control system for GITHUB that can manage source code history.
+You have to download GIT manually on your computer

 GITHUB: An open source control system that allows multiple people to work on the same document and keep track of changes to source code or documents